aarnold45/Project--1/README.md

 Machines within the network can only be accessed by Jump Box
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_

+The machines on the internal network are not exposed to the public Internet.

+Only the jump box provisioner machine can accept connections from the Internet.
+Access to this machine is only allowed from the following IP addresses:

+-Personal IP address

+Machines within the network can only be accessed by the Jump Box.
+The Elk Machine can have access from personal IP address through port 5601.

 A summary of the access policies in place can be found in the table below.